-The strategic position of Nushabad was the reason of being invaded by bandits.
+The strategic position of Nushabad was the cause of being invaded by bandits.
 The history of Ouyi refers to pre-Islamic period, during Sassanid dynasty, at least more than 1100 years ago.
 Moreover archeologists have found some clays dates back to Seljuk era, when Mongols attacked Iran, during the 14th century.
-So it could be an evidence of using this city as a shelter.
-Acording to them it had being used until the 19th century, then probably due to a flood Ouyi was abandoned.
-Gradually people forget this city, but in 2001, when a well was digging the first entrance, Ouyi was discovered and 2 years later the same happened to the second entrance.
+So it could be an evidence of being a shelter.
+Acording to them it was using until the 19th century, then probably due to a flood Ouyi was abandoned.
+Gradually people forgot this city, but in 2001, when a well was digging, near the first entrance, Ouyi was discovered and two years later the same happened to the second entrance.

 Before visiting Ouyi you will see cisterns, in the both entrances.
 In Nushabad there used to be more of them but now only a few of them are remained.
 They were constructed 500 years ago and have being used until 40 years ago.
 In fact there was not any connection between reservoirs and just to provide a better accessibility they did small changes on the structure.
 They where the place of gathering and supplying of water in dry areas.
 In order to avoid water spoilage they used wind catchers.
 In addition they used lime-stucco in the constructions which help the stabilization of the building, the more they get wet the more stable they are.